Skaant/perma-data-5/README.md

 **Feedback on gardens and lists**
 * Share seeds lists from your inventory and plants lists from your gardens.
 * Participate to the community gardens to-do list.
-*

-### Collaborative development
+### #6 Collaborative development
 **PERMA-DATA** is fully **open-source**.

 It exposes a developer-oriented API.
 Code is heavily documented with tests, wiki and README.

-Creators can add their content features and see their work on the live application.
+Creators, designers and developers can add their content features and see their work on the live application.

-### Improve universe
+### #7 Improve universe
 Exchange about the creative strategy & universe content.
 * Submit **your ideas & art** for alternate *formulation trees*.
 * As every individual has its own sensibility, *formulation trees* are here to help each one to find what's the most understandable, meaningful & suiting content for itself.

-Discuss game mechanics, collaborate to theory-crafting, balancing & **playfulness**
+Discuss game mechanics, collaborate to theory-crafting, balancing & **playfulness**.

 ## Versions history

 ### v1. **PERMA-DATA** is then only a one-dimension mind map browser

-* It's basically a super simple Wikipedia
+* It's basically a super simple Wikipedia, with a more strongly enforced relation-based navigation.
 * Features a single page **React** application
 * Displays key-identified *concept* page
 * *Concepts* describe (collaborative) data in strongly-typed categories :